-The year of the ox is coming to an end.
-It is meant to symbolise fortune and can be incredibly lucky for many.
+The year of the tiger is here.
+It is meant to symbolise strength and braveness, and can be incredibly lucky for many.
 But we mostly see it as a good excuse to revisit our favourite Chinese restaurants around the Square Mile.

-And like those born in the year of the ox, we’ll eat just about any kind of food – from the incredibly luxurious dishes to the more traditional staples.
+And like those born in the year of the tiger, we want to know all the best places – from the incredibly luxurious dishes to the more traditional staples.
 That’s why this list includes a good blend of high-end Chinese dining institutions alongside smaller, less assuming local spots.

 The Four Seasons Hotel at Ten Trinity Square is too often overlooked for its food and drink offerings.
 It is a proper luxury dining destination in the Square Mile.
 We could go on for days about La Dame de Pic with its two Michelin stars but Mei Ume (located just across the hall) is more than worthy of proper praise.
 Their Chinese and Japanese fusion is simple and unproblematic, with flavours never fighting one another.
 Here, you can sip on sake all night, and feast on an entire Peking Duck.

 Four Seasons Hotel London at Ten Trinity Square EC3N 4AJ

 It’s no secret that we’re a little obsessed with Yauatcha in Broadgate Circle.
 It is one of our very favourite restaurants in the City of London.
 Much of this comes down to not only the quality of flavours but also the incredibly creative presentation of each small and large dish.
 Nothing is an afterthought here.
 The perfect introduction to Yauatcha would have to come in the form of their traditional yum cha (dim sum) experience.
 Either head there for lunch or dinner during the week or for their brunch alternative on weekends.
 If you haven’t been here yet, make sure you do this month.

 1 Broadgate Circle EC2M 2QS